zendesk/stronger_parameters/README.md

 ActionController::Parameters.action_on_invalid_parameters = :log
 ```

-## ControllerSupport::PermittedParameters
+## Controller support

-When included into a controller, this module forces the developer
+Include `PermittedParameters` into a controller to force the developer
-to explicitly whitelist which parameters are permitted for every action.
+to explicitly permit params for every action.

 Examples: